 Try drinking water in the morning before you head out.
 Also, drink water before you sleep.
 It will help you detox.

-Andaman and Nicobar Islands are a beautiful travel destination.
+Andaman and Nicobar Islands are beautiful travel destinations.
 If planned well in time, seven days can be fun filled in this tropical paradise.

 While in this serene place, make sure to act responsibly.
 Do not be a frivolous traveler.
 Be a respectful one.
 Make sure to pay reverence to the locale and its people.